Technologicat/mcpyrate/README.md

 echo[6 * 7]
 ```

-Or even with just one:
+Or even with just one source file:

 ```python
 # application.py